I can't connect to my server because of network configuration issues, what can I do?

 ls

 3. You need to open the relevant YAML configuration file to modify your network settings.
-To open the file using run the following command replacing YOUR_FILE_NAME with the relevant file name:
+To open the file, run the following command replacing YOUR_FILE_NAME with the relevant file name:

 For example, your command should look something like this: